A Moebius Syndrome Community Website

 -

-Webbing of the hands or feet (syndactyly)
+Webbing of the fingers or toes (syndactyly)

 -

-Crossed eyes
+Crossed eyes (strabismus)

 -